 How do I enrol for the second or next semester?

 You will automatically be enrolled for the next semester once you have paid the ÖH-/tuition fee.
 The amount you need to pay can be found in your PLUSonline account in the section “tuition fee”.

 I want to enrol for an additional study program.
 What do I have to do?

-Please send an e-mail from your student’s mail account along with your matriculation number and birth date as well as the program you wish to start to
+Please fill out the contact form including your matriculation number and birth date as well as the program you wish to start.

 Can I get exams accredited from my non-degree program to a degree program?